 Cockers spaniels generally reach their full growth potential at around 12 to 18 months but can continue to grow until about 2 years.
 After getting their physical peak, cocker spaniels typically maintain a healthy weight throughout their lifespan.
 Thus, owners must monitor their dog’s weight regularly and ensure they eat a healthy diet.

-It is essential to know when a Cocker Spaniel is fully grown when growing them.
+Knowing when a Cocker Spaniel is fully grown when growing them is essential.
 A fully grown Cocker Spaniel weighs between 12 and 18 pounds and measures between 18 and 24 inches at the shoulder.
 In terms of height, a fully grown Cocker Spaniel will typically reach their total growth by two or three years.

 Exercise Is Important